differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-22-erlang-cluster-k8s-tls-distribution.md

 tags: erlang kubernetes
 ---

-Lifting from the investigation that I wrote up [here]({% post_url 2022/2022-11-12-erlang-tls-distribution %}), I'll add TLS distribution to my Erlang cluster, but only with server certificates and with no verification (for now).
+In the [previous post]({% post_url 2022/2022-12-21-erlang-cluster-k8s-erlang-clustering %}), we got clustering working _without TLS_.
+Lifting from the investigation that I wrote up [here]({% post_url 2022/2022-11-12-erlang-tls-distribution %}),
+I'll add TLS distribution to my Erlang cluster, but only with server certificates and with no verification (for now).

 We need server certificates to allow encryption.
 We can't use verification because the certificates don't match the host names.